 His Concerto is like a distillation of his vast world musical knowledge – it uses Indian scales and rhythms as its building blocks, but the end result is something all his own.
 It’s strikingly original: it is very well written for the piano and the orchestration is colourful and vibrant while also being well balanced against the solo instrument.
 The narrative is also effective – the whole piece has a wonderful shape to it.

-The Franck is somewhat out of fashion, nowadays considered maybe too slight as our listening is either very serious or very funky.
+This is the other piece from the French repertoire I love.
+Franck’s Symphonic Variations for Piano and Orchestra is somewhat out of fashion, nowadays considered maybe too slight as our listening is either very serious or very funky.
 But it, too, benefits from exploration and an almost detached touch – too much heart-on-sleeve can ruin French music, as its expression and sensuality generally lie happily just below the surface, and should probably be allowed to stay there.

 Nikolai Medtner wrote three concertos, the second of which is my favourite.
 What is immediately striking about Medtner’s music is the way he takes a melody and develops it carefully throughout a piece.